 Dr Nicole Smith

-- Lecturer (Information Studies) (Information Studies)
+- Lecturer (LTS) in Information Studies/Digital Humanities, Lecturer (Information Studies) (Information Studies)

 I am a digital humanities expert, specialising in the connections between people and place via the process of heritage and interrogating the potential of creative practice and digital technologies to this end.

 I have a background working in the cultural heritage sector, as a curator and as a specialist in digital technology implementation for museums, libraries, archives and art galleries.

 I work with locally focused arts and culture organisations, often adopting a participatory action research approach, and am interested in supporting the implementation of co-designed interventions for engaging with archaeology and heritage and in challenging recognition of impact in the arts and humanities.

 I have several years’ experience in field archaeology focusing particularly on the relationship between archaeological research, creative practice, and public consumption of the past within the context of the Anthropocene.
 I have been involved in exhibition design, staging, and evaluation for cultural heritage since 2004.

 Zoom Office: https://uofglasgow.zoom.us/my/drnicolesmith

 My most recent work focuses on the development of participatory methodologies for community archaeology.
 I am currently working on an English Heritage funded project investigating community heritage recording of death landscapes, with a focus on place-making and storytelling.
 As part of this work, I am co-designing tools for use by community groups to record, analyse, and interpret archaeological material culture.

 I am also working on a high impact project with the National Trust and Durham University to roll-out guidelines for embedding archaeological practice into interpretation and programming at outdoor heritage sites across England and Wales.